Debasmita2003/fish-hunter-game/README.md

 ### Your Mission

 - Catch valuable fish before time runs out.
+- Collect the treasure to earn more points.
 - Earn as many points as possible.
 - Avoid sharks at all costs.
 - Beat your personal high score.